lisakikuch/income_expense_tracker_mobile/README.md

 - Filter transactions by type, month, and category

 ### 👥 Admin User
-- View a list of all users
+- View a paginated list of all users
 - Delete users
 - Access and view data of regular users